haushouse/bento/_works/battleCaster.md

 this is a section break.

-{% include caption.html sideBySide=false url="/assets/images/bc_store.png" description="Desktop store view The last component of the card we changed was the element symbols." %}
-{% include caption.html sideBySide=true url="/assets/images/bc_store.png" description="Desktop store view The last component of the card we changed was the element symbols." %}
-{% include caption.html sideBySide=true url="/assets/images/bc_store.png" description="Desktop store view The last component of the card we changed was the element symbols." %}
+{% include caption.html sideBySide=false url="/assets/images/bc_store.png" description="Desktop store view_The last component of the card we changed was the element symbols." %} {% include caption.html sideBySide=true url="/assets/images/bc_store.png" description="Desktop store view The last component of the card we changed was the element symbols." %} {% include caption.html sideBySide=true url="/assets/images/bc_store.png" description="Desktop store view The last component of the card we changed was the element symbols." %} {% include caption.html sideBySide=true url="/assets/images/bc_store.png" description="Desktop store view_.

-{% include caption.html sideBySide=true url="/assets/images/bc_store.png" description="Desktop store view The last component of the card we changed was the element symbols.
+ The last component of the card we changed was the element symbols.
 The original symbols were more artistry rendered but did not scale well when smaller than 32px.
 Therefore a team member came up with a simpler flatter, more scalable symbol." %}

 <figure class="flexImages">